-We treat most women in our Ambulatory Unit either on the Gynaecology Ward D7 or in the Outpatients Department.
+We treat most women in our early pregnancy clinic in the gynaecology outpatients department.
 You will receive fluids into a vein via a fine cannula in your hand or arm and medicines that will reduce your vomiting.
-If necessary, we will also start you on essential vitamins.
-This will continue for at least 4 hours.
+This will continue for at least 3 hours.
 The nurses will monitor you and when you are feeling better and able to tolerate some fluids and food the cannula will be removed and you will be able to go home.
 You will be given medication to reduce your sickness to take home with you.